grafana/agent/pkg/flow/subgraph.md

 Delegate Component is an interface that exposes the full `ID` and the delimted `IDs`.
 These are used to build the name space.

-### Metrics Handler
+### Delegate Handler

-The metrics handler is an interface supported by the subgraph itself that allows a delegate component to instantiate a new subgraph.
+The delegate handler is an interface supported by the subgraph itself that allows a delegate component to instantiate a new subgraph.
 Whenever a component is created the current subgraph is passed via `component.options` that allows the delegate to call `LoadSubgraph`, when called this creates a new subgraph, adds that subgraph to the children of the current and then starts the subgraph.

 ### Scheduler